Debito Arudou

 Debito Arudou (有道 出人, Arudō Debito) is an American-born Japanese writer, blogger, and human rights activist.
-He was born in the United States and became a naturalized Japanese citizen in 2000, renouncing his U.S. citizenship.
+He was born in the United States and became a naturalized Japanese citizen in 2000.
+Arudou has since left Japan after living in the country for over 20 years.

+Arudou currently is employed as a part-time lecturer in political science at California State University, Long Beach.

 Background

 Early life and academic career

 Arudou was born David Christopher Schofill in California in 1965.
 He was raised in Geneva, New York, and became "David Christopher Aldwinckle" when his stepfather adopted him in the 1970s.
 He graduated from Cornell University in 1987, dedicating his senior year to studying Japanese after visiting his pen pal and future wife in Japan.
 Aldwinckle moved to Japan for one year where he taught English in Sapporo, Hokkaido, and later spent one year at the Japan Management Academy in Nagaoka, Niigata Prefecture, before returning to complete a Master's of Pacific International Affairs (MPIA) at the University of California, San Diego (UCSD).

 In 1993, Arudou joined the faculty of Business Administration and Information Science at the Hokkaido Information University, a private university in Ebetsu, Hokkaido, where he taught courses in business English and debate.
 He was an associate professor until 2011 when he left the university.
 From 2012 to 2013, Arudou was an Affiliate Scholar at the East–West Center in Honolulu, Hawai'i.
 Meiji Gakuin University awarded him a Doctorate in Philosophy (International Studies) in 2014.